papatohu/InstallationFiles/README.md

 This folder contains all neccessary files to install our dashboard.

-You need Java 16 or higher to run the backend.
+You need Java 16 or higher to run the backend and Appache (e.g. XAMPP) to run the frontend.

 Plz follow this steps to open and configure the dashboard: